CodeYourFuture/fundamentals-course/tips-for-success.md

 * Probably someone else in the class has the same question as you, and is too scared to ask.
 * If the teacher asks if everyone understands, SAY if you have doubts.

-## Tip: Don't be frustrated when a volunteer does not solve your problem for you

-The teachers have told them not to!
-Because...

-## Tip: The objective is to learn, NOT to complete the exercises
+## Tip: The goal is NOT to complete the exercises.
+The goal is to learn.

 Completion of all exercises is *not* success... if you do not truly understand.